Christmas Markets in Europe and the UK

 Let It Snow

 The Czech Republic is not all about Prague, especially at Christmas time.
-The Brno Christmas Market takes place in the country’s second city from 26 November.
+The Brno Christmas Market takes place in the country’s second city.
 Around Freedom Square there’s a modern vibe with virtual reality displays, live gigs and a designer market.
 Why not try the special city drinks from a white cupola at the Winter Bar.
 The Dominican Square has a more traditional take to proceedings.
 Ideal for families, expect a musical tone to be adopted throughout – after all this is a UNESCO Creative City of Music.
 There’s also a Cabbage Market – why not?

 The christmas market uses recyclable cups which you can buy from individual stores and then swap for a clean one at the next one.
 At the end, either take the cup home as a memento or return it to reclaim your deposit.